Our Classes

 Ballet & Jazz Fusion

-Lyrical dance is a fusion between ballet and jazz.
+Lyrical/Contemporary is a fusion of dance styles, heavily influenced by ballet and jazz.
 It can be a little less structured than ballet, and a little more technical than jazz.
-Lyrical dance allows the dancer to find interpretation of music, work as a group for floor patterns and lifts, and challenges the dancers to find the next level of strength and technique.
+Lyrical/ Contemporary allows the dancer to find interpretation of music, work as a group for floor patterns and lifts, and challenges the dancers to find the next level of strength and technique.